bjuppa/kingdom/README.md

 # Kingdom

-A CSS framework for consistent spacing and typography.
+A CSS framework for consistent sizing, spacing and typography.

 "If content is king, context is the kingdom"